henkka1234/WhenHaveIbeenHome/README.md

 Wifi.py reads log of WiFi-hotspot, parses it, creates and updates a sqlite database about when and which devices have joined and left the WiFi-station.
 Visualize.py reads the database that wifi.py created.
 Visualize.py calculates how long the device has been connected to the wifi network and thus how long and when the user has been home.
 Visualize.py then creates a new database where it stores this information.
 The program also outputs the new database in json format for the frontend

 The frontend is an Angular program based on ngx-graph demo.
-The frontend reads the json file that visualize.py creates and creates graphs.
+The frontend visualizes the data that it reads from the json file that visualize.py creates.

 ## Installation
 Tested on Ubuntu 18.04.5 LTS Server, should work on other Linux distros too as long as prerequisites are met.